 - Cluster feeding | If baby is acting whiny in the witching hours, cluster feeding will often do the trick.

-4. Baby is trying to wind down and blow off some steam
+4. Baby is trying to wind down and blow off some steam and has trouble settling

 Often whining and crying happens when babies are ready to take a nap.
 They’ll start fussing then crying and then drift off into sleep.